thirdweb-example/vite-typescript-starter/README.md

 On `src/index.tsx`, you'll find our `ThirdwebProvider` wrapping your app, this is necessary for our [hooks](https://portal.thirdweb.com/react) and
 [UI Components](https://portal.thirdweb.com/ui-components) to work.

+## Environment Variables

+To run this project, you will need to add environment variables.
+Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.

 ### Deploy to IPFS

 Deploy a copy of your application to IPFS using the following command: